PrismLauncher/prismlauncher.org/src/content/docs/wiki/overview/troubleshooting.md

 Prism Launcher doesn't have support for old operating systems, such as Windows 7 and macOS 10.13 High Sierra.

 :::danger[The versions here aren't supported anymore!]
-These very old operating systems are EOL and not supported by our launcher anymore and these old versions are outdated and can break at any time.
-They're only listed here for historical reasons. **Do not ask for support on an unsupported OS version!**
+These operating systems are very old and have reached the end of their life cycle.
+They are no longer supported by our launcher and these outdated launcher versions can break at any time.
+They are only listed here for historical reasons. **Do not ask for support on an unsupported OS version!**

 :::